michael-rubel/laravel-auto-binder/README.md

     })
     ->bind();
 ```
-Passing a concrete class as well as an interface is possible, but keep in mind interfaces have a higher priority when applying the dependencies.
+Passing a concrete class as well as an interface is possible, but keep in mind interfaces have a higher priority when applying dependencies.

 ### Scanning multiple folders at once